Klingebeil/homepage/wiki/Artificial Intelligence/gpt-for-research.md

 ## Further Questions

-`What are some interesting questions to continue this disucssion?`
+`What are some interesting questions to continue this discussion?`

 This one is more experimental.
 In short *GPT* will attempt to generate a number of question based on the provided text.
 Some might be helpful for helping you further flesh-out your arguments while some might turn out rather boring.